 I know sis.
 Sometimes you don’t have the energy to go to the bathroom and take your makeup off.
 However, this is another mistake that could be causing a setback in your routine.
 I recommend double cleansing to get rid of all traces of makeup and dirt from your day.
 I was introduced to double cleansing last year and it has been a game-changer.
 My skin always feels refreshed and clean whenever I finish this step.

-I also recommend these Fresh Face Makeup Remover Towels from QVC.
-I love using these to gently remove as much makeup as I can before using my cleansers.
+I also recommend using Fresh Face Makeup Remover Towels from QVC.
+I love using these to remove as much makeup as I can before using my cleansers.
 Ever since I started using these, I haven’t had an issue with anything being left behind on my skin.
+They’re very gentle and all you have to do is dampen the towel and wipe off your makeup!

 Keep these skincare mistakes in mind and avoid making them in your routine.
 It’s possible to achieve healthy, clear skin with consistency and keeping your routine simple.
 Don’t let skincare become a hassle because it doesn’t have to be!